rdallman/emc.phd/content/about.md

 During my PhD grad career I also worked as the north american correspondent @ [the global network of sex work projects], community outreach lead for the las vegas sex worker contingent @ [women’s march], a COVID-contact tracer @ unlv public health, as well as the resident movement scholar and community researcher at @ [hacking//hustling].

-You can read my co-authored report on shadowbanning with hacking//hustling collective members [“Posting Into the Void” (2020)].
+You can read my co-authored report on shadowbanning with hacking//hustling collective members here: [“Posting Into the Void” (2020)].

-My academic (aka “peer-reviewed”) work is published in Porn Studies (YEAR) and Disability Studies Quarterly (DSQ) (2022).
+My academic (aka “peer-reviewed”) work is published in Porn Studies (2020) and Disability Studies Quarterly (DSQ) (2022).
 I am actively preparing journal paper submissions based on my dissertation, an in-depth analysis of the 2018 #LetUsSurvive campaign launched against SESTA/FOSTA.
-If you’d like to read my M.A. thesis paper about content analysis of #LetUsSurvive on Twitter, email me and I’ll send you a copy. :) To read a little bit about my M.A./PhD case study click here. (should this just link to survivorsagainstSESTA.com?)
+If you’d like to read my M.A. thesis paper about content analysis of #LetUsSurvive on Twitter, email me and I’ll send you a copy. :) To read a little bit about my M.A./PhD case study click [here](/dissertation).

 My public-facing writing includes bylines @ [the nation] (2021) and [huffington post] (2016).
 I also co-published the [Sex Positive Manifesto for Social Media] (2022) as an extension of a virtual community lab on sexual content moderation at [RightsCon 2021].